maxwihlborg/fp-json-query/readme.md

 Options:
   -o, --out <path>  Write the result to a file
-  --no-nl           Control new line at the end output (default: true) --show-ast        Dump AST to stdout
+  -c, --commit      Update file in place when reading from a file --no-nl           Control new line at the end output (default: true) --show-ast        Dump AST to stdout
   --show-ir         Dump intermediate representation to stdout